 I was born in Munich/Germany in the (early) 1970s where I lived until finishing high school.
 From 2005 until the summer of 2018 I lived and worked mostly in Istanbul.
-Since October 2018 I have been working as a Project Manager for the Berghof Foundations’ Program on mediation & dialogue support, focusing on Turkey.
+Since October 2018 I have been working as a project manger for the Berghof Foundation’s “Regional Peace Support” Program in the Turkey project.
 I am based in Berlin.
 What happened in between Munich and Berlin concerning education and professional experiences, you can find below.

 In October 2017 I finally could defend my PhD thesis, which I wrote on Brazil-Turkey relations at the university of Hamburg between October 2015 and October 2016.